Payam Akhavan: International courts, tribunals and arbitration

+Advocacy, public engagement and media

-Payam Akhavan co-founded the Iran Human Rights Documentation Centre to establish a record of the Islamic Republic's human rights abuses and promote individual accountability for crimes.
-He served as a steering committee member and prosecutor of the Iran People's Tribunal, a victim-based truth commission and informal court in exile, to expose the mass executions of political prisoners in Iran during the 1980s.
-This includes Ayatollah Khomeini's fatwa for the mass execution of some 5,000 people in the summer of 1988.
-Akhavan appeared in the documentary The Green Wave had testified before the European Parliament, United States Commissions, and the Canadian Parliament, advocating non-violent democratic transitions, emphasis on human rights rather than the nuclear issue, targeted sanctions against human rights abusers, and firmly opposing war.
+Akhavan co-founded the Iran Human Rights Documentation Center to establish a record of the Islamic Republic's human rights abuses and promote individual accountability for crimes.
+He served as a steering committee member and prosecutor of the Iran Tribunal, a victim-based truth commission and informal court in exile, to expose the mass executions of political prisoners in Iran during the 1980s.
+In a 2012 New York Times article, Akhavan is cited as saying that the tribunal's work reflects a broader, still‑alive democratic movement in Iran that seeks justice, accountability, and a political order grounded in human rights.
+He also stresses reconciliation, noting that some perpetrators were themselves traumatized and coerced into brutality.
+In his view, years of state terror dehumanized Iranians, so their struggle is not only for democracy but also to regain their humanity.
+The Economist reported that after three days of hearings at the Peace Palace in The Hague, the Iran Tribunal issued an interim judgment on 27 October 2012 finding that the Islamic Republic of Iran had committed crimes against humanity and serious human rights violations against its citizens during the 1980s, while noting that the tribunal itself has no formal legal authority.
+This includes Ayatollah Khomeini's fatwa for the mass execution of some 5,000 political prisoners in the summer of 1988.
+Akhavan appeared in the documentary The Green Wave had testified before the European parliament, United States commissions, and the Canadian parliament and senate, advocating non-violent democratic transitions, emphasis on human rights rather than the nuclear issue, targeted sanctions against human rights abusers, and firmly opposing war.

-Akhavan has collaborated Shirin Ebadi on Iran human rights issues, including an opinion piece in the Washington Post.
+Akhavan has written articles on articles related to Iran human rights issues in collaboration with 2003 Nobel Laureat Shirin Ebadiawarded for her efforts for democracy and human rights, especially for the rights of women and children.
+This includes opinion pieces in the Globe and Mail and the Washington Post.
 He was the academic supervisor of Nargess Tavassolian, Shirin Ebadi's daughter, during her graduate studies at McGill University.
-In August 2008, the Iranian Government press made the "accusation" that "Nargess Tavassolian converted to Baháʼísm in 2007 under the direction of Payam Akhavan and started her activities in the Association for Baháʼí Studies" amidst death threats against Ebadi for "serving the foreigners and the Baháʼís."
+In August 2008, the Iranian government press made the "accusation" that "Nargess Tavassolian converted to Baháʼísm in 2007 under the direction of Payam Akhavan and started her activities in the Association for Baháʼí Studies" amidst death threats against Ebadi for "serving the foreigners and the Baháʼí".

+Following the December 2025 United Nations' Human Rights Council special session on the deteriorating human rights situation in Iran, held in Geneva, Akhavan a civil society representative at the meetingdescribed the 2026 Iran massacres as "the worst mass-murder in the contemporary history of Iran".